apache/arrow/docs/source/cpp/parquet.rst

    :dedent: 2

-Finer-grained options are available through the :class:`arrow::FileReaderBuilder` helper class, and the :class:`ReaderProperties` and :class:`ArrowReaderProperties` classes.
+Finer-grained options are available through the :class:`arrow::FileReaderBuilder` helper class, which accepts the :class:`ReaderProperties` and :class:`ArrowReaderProperties` classes.

-For reading as a stream of batches, use the :func:`arrow::FileReader::GetRecordBatchReader`.
+For reading as a stream of batches, use the :func:`arrow::FileReader::GetRecordBatchReader` method to retrieve a :class:`arrow::RecordBatchReader`.
 It will use the batch size set in :class:`ArrowReaderProperties`.

 .. literalinclude:: ../../../cpp/examples/arrow/parquet_read_write.cc
    :language: cpp